 A full member of BASIS Professional Register and a LEAF demonstration farmer as well as being the chair for LEAF in the south-east of England.
 He is also a Secretary of State appointed board member of the Chilterns Conservation Board and until 2013 I was the Chair for the Campaign for the Farmed Environment for the Bucks, Berks and Oxon area.

-Ian is the current chairman for National Farmers Union (NFU) in Bucks, Berks and Oxon area.
+Ian is the former chairman for National Farmers Union (NFU) in Bucks, Berks and Oxon area.
 He was awarded the Farmers Weekly Countryside Farmer of the Year award in 2008 and in the same year was a runner up in the Silver Lapwing award from FWAG.
 He has also been the recipient of several Natural England awards.